ibm-granite/granite-embedding-models/README_r1.md

 - [granite-embedding-125m-english](https://huggingface.co/ibm-granite/granite-embedding-125m-english): English only model that produces embedding vectors of size 768.
 - [granite-embedding-107m-multilingual](https://huggingface.co/ibm-granite/granite-embedding-107m-multilingual): Multilingual model that produces embedding vectors of size 384.
 - [granite-embedding-278m-multilingual](https://huggingface.co/ibm-granite/granite-embedding-278m-multilingual): Multilingual model that produces embedding vectors of size 768.
+- [granite-embedding-30m-sparse](https://huggingface.co/ibm-granite/granite-embedding-30m-sparse): English only sparse model that produces variable length bag-of-word like dictionary, containing expansions of sentence tokens and their corresponding weights.

 Accordingly, these options provide a range of models with different compute requirements to choose from, with appropriate trade-offs with their performance on downstream tasks.

 ## Data Collection